openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 globe.

-While the bulk of the QC training and test sets the Open Force Field uses (as we will see later in this post) are computed and stored in MolSSIs public QCFractal instance ([the QCArchive](https://qcarchive.molssi.org/)), here we will be spinning up a temporary local QCFractal to better showcase how simple generating new QC data is:
+While the bulk of the QC training and test sets the Open Force Field uses (as we will see later in this post) are computed and stored in MolSSI's public QCFractal instance ([the QCArchive](https://qcarchive.molssi.org/)), here we will be spinning up a temporary local QCFractal to better showcase how simple generating new QC data is: